ÖBB Class 4020: Current use

 Nowadays, the use of railcars is manageable and concentrates on the Vienna metropolitan area and individual extensions of the Vienna express line.
 Their share in this network now only accounts for a small proportion of the total number of trains in operation, but the railcars are still indispensable, especially as replacement sets or booster trains.
 From 2005 to 2017, almost all units of the 4020 series were used by the Vienna S-Bahn.

 As planned, the railcars are only used on local services.
 With the timetable change in December 2023, the rotations of this series were rescheduled.
 The planning, which previously only comprised nine circulation days and was concentrated on a few lines, which resulted in a rather high proportion of unscheduled operations, was abandoned.
 The new timetable requires 28 trainsets daily and includes almost all rapid transit lines whose vehicles are provided from Floridsdorf.
 Series 4020 railcars are also running again as planned on some regional train and regional express connections.

 If there is a shortage of vehicles, all available trainsets are used.

 Retirement

 Railcar 4020 065 was withdrawn after an accident at Sierndorf on the Nordwestbahn on November 3, 2002, and scrapped the following year.

 First wave of retirements (2016-2019)

 In January 2016, two sets (4020 218 and 223) were withdrawn for the first time without any further incidents as they were replaced by 4746 series units.
 Since the 4746 series entered series production, units have been withdrawn in tranches and replaced by 4746 series units.

+In 2017, five (211, 213, 222, 224, 226) were sold to Ferotrans, leaving for Romania in July 2017.

 Since spring 2019, the sets that had been parked for some time were scrapped in Vienna-Jedlersdorf.
 Decommissioned sets were continuously transferred to Vienna-Jedlersdorf and subsequently scrapped.
 The first was the blue/red mixed set 4020 252/7020 315/6020 315, the second set 4020 269, other sets followed.